cuttysarktom/decision_tree_CC_fraud/data_sheet.md

 ## Uses

 - What other tasks could the dataset be used for?

 The dataset is an anonymised credit card dataset.
 Based on the information available, it could potentially be used to predict the amount of transactions, but the primary purpose is in identification of fraud.

 - Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
 For example, is there anything that a dataset consumer might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other risks or harms (e.g., legal risks, financial harms)?
 If so, please provide a description.
 Is there anything a dataset consumer could do to mitigate these risks or harms?

-It is unknown if any of the fields in the data could lead to unfair treatment as they are anonymised and even the field names changed to V1-V28.
+It is unknown to the author of this data sheet if any of the fields in the data could lead to unfair treatment as they are anonymised and even the field names changed to V1-V28.
 However, because of this, the data will not be used beyond building and testing models (given it would not be possible without knowledge from the original collectors and processors) to take new data and classify it using the model built on this dataset.

 - Are there tasks for which the dataset should not be used?
 If so, please provide a description.

 Without having knowledge of the original data collected and transformations applied, this should only be used to build and test potential models on this dataset itself.

 ## Distribution

 - How has the dataset already been distributed?

 The version of the dataset that I have used is available on Kaggle: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 The author of this data sheet is unaware of other distributions.